wmdl-blip/Wndl-/README.md

 	WARNING: Heads up!
 This script has not been verified by ScriptBlox.
 Use at your own risk!
 ]]
 -- LocalScript: StarterPlayer > StarterPlayerScripts
--- Criador: wendel (para uso no SEU jogo)
+-- Criador: chatgpt (para uso no SEU jogo)
--- Nome do Hub: Wendell| Roube um Brainrot 1.0
+-- Nome do Hub: We| Roube um Brainrot

 local Players = game:GetService("Players")
 local RunService = game:GetService("RunService")